 Reason # 1 - Comparing Your Singing To Another Person

 Why would you do this to yourself?
-Why would you think that unless you sound exactly like Mariah Cary or Blake Shelton you can't sing.
-(Just using these singers an example.)
-Do either of these recording artists sound like any other famous singer?
+Why would you think that unless you sound exactly like Mariah Cary, Blake Shelton, or any other singer, you can't sing?
+Does either of these recording artists sound like any other famous singer?
 Absolutely not.
-In fact, it is their own unique style of singing that sets them apart from other artists making them popular and successful.
+In fact, it's their own unique style of singing that sets them apart from other artists making them popular and successful.

 Then why do we try so hard to sound like our favorite singers?
 Should our goal be to duplicate them in every way?
 We even try to use the same genuflecting.
 (Body and arm/hand movements.)

 I want you to stop doing this.
-I want you to 'find' your own individual, unique sound when you sing.
-Once you find this singing sound - keep it.
+I want you to find your own individual, unique, sound.
+Once you find it, develop and keep it.

 - You listen to the song over and over again.